Polly is an Open Source library for .Net that allows implementing certain resilience patterns and exception management/recovery in .Net applications.

 - Bulkhead: Limits the number of processes that can run in parallel.

-- Cache: Avoids running a process if it has already been executed before.
+- Cache: Avoids executing a process if it has already been executed before.

 - PolicyWrap: Combines several of the previous rules.

-To illustrate this, let’s take a look at some small examples of the use and operation of the library.
-To do this, simply create a console application and add Polly through the Nuget package manager.
+To illustrate this, let’s look at a few small examples of the library’s use and operation.
+To do this, we simply create a console application and add Polly via the Nuget package manager.

-The Retry pattern simply attempts to repeat the action in case an exception occurs.
+The Retry pattern simply attempts to repeat the action if an exception occurs.

 using Polly;